 before you can say something: very quickly.

-- The service was so good before you could say “excuse me” the waiters were already at the table to help.
+- The restaurant service was so good that before you could say “excuse me,” the waiters were already at the table to help.

 - Before I could say “no thanks” the saleswoman sprayed me with perfume.

 have the final say: to have the authority to make a decision.

 - I don’t have a problem with you going but your father will have the final say.

 - Everyone agreed — except my boss — and naturally she had the final say, which was no.